How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Introduction

 \section{Introduction}

-The explainability of AI systems is crucial for their development and deployment in sensitive domains.
-Therefore, the AI Act draft of the European Union (EU) mandates that high-risk AI systems ensure “sufficient transparency” for users to interpret and utilize the system's results appropriately.
-However, a challenge lies in the vagueness of these transparency requirements and what exactly constitutes “sufficient transparency”.
-While more details on this “sufficient transparency” will hopefully be specified in standards such as the ISO/IEC CD TS 6254, other legal bases for the use of \ac{XAI} already exist.
-This paper reviews the legal requirements for explainability of AI systems based on European (and in part German) law, focusing on three legal domains and four application areas.
-Therefore, our contributions can be summarized as follows: \begin{itemize} \item We present an extended list of \ac{XAI} properties which can be used to formulate requirements. \item We describe legal bases for the use of \ac{XAI} and derive requirements such methods need to fulfill in each of the considered areas of law. \item We point out open research problems and a possible way forward for the field of \ac{XAI} by embracing interdisciplinarity. \end{itemize} For this, we first provide a brief overview of common \ac{XAI} terminology in the next section and establish the choice of areas of law.
-After the description of related works in Chapter~\ref{sec:related-work}, the \ac{XAI} properties used in this paper are described in Chapter~\ref{sec:xai-properties}, with the distinction of method-specific properties and process-specific properties.
-In Chapter~\ref{sec:xai-and-law}, each of the considered areas of law is introduced, accompanied by the formulation of the task for \ac{XAI} in this area, from which the \ac{XAI} requirements are derived.
-The paper is closed with a discussion in Chapter~\ref{sec:discussion} and a summary in Chapter~\ref{sec:summary}.
-The paper structure and requirements for \ac{XAI} are also replicated in short in Table~\ref{tab:summary} in Chapter~\ref{sec:summary}.
+The AI Act of the European Union (EU) mandates that the design of high-risk AI systems enables deployers to ``interpret a system's output" (Art.
+13(1) and 13(3)b vii of the AI Act) and notes that, for example in the case of AI use in law enforcement the ``exercise of important procedural fundamental rights $[...]$ could be hampered, in particular, where such AI systems are not sufficiently transparent, explainable and documented`` (Recital 59 of the AI Act).
+However, a challenge lies in the vagueness of these transparency requirements and what exactly constitutes “sufficiently" transparent and explainable.
+While more details on this will hopefully be specified in standards such as the ISO/IEC CD TS 6254, other legal bases for the use of \ac{XAI} already exist.
+This paper reviews the legal requirements for explainability of AI systems based on European (and in part German) law, focusing on three legal domains and application areas.
+Therefore, our contributions can be summarized as follows: \begin{itemize} \item We present an extended list of \ac{XAI} properties that can be used to formulate requirements. \item We describe legal bases for the use of \ac{XAI}---besides the well-known case of the GDPR, also fiduciary duties and product safety and liability---and derive requirements that \ac{XAI} methods need to fulfill in each of the considered areas of law. \item We point out open research problems and a possible way forward for the field of \ac{XAI} by embracing interdisciplinarity. \end{itemize} For this, we first provide a brief overview of common \ac{XAI} terminology in the next section and establish the choice of areas of law.
+After the description of related works in Section~\ref{sec:related-work}, the \ac{XAI} properties used in this paper are described in Section~\ref{sec:xai-properties}, with the distinction of method-specific properties and process-specific properties.
+Based on the separation of decision-centric and model-centric approaches, Section~\ref{sec:decision-centric} and Section~\ref{sec:model-centric} describe the relevant legal fields and formulate a task for \ac{XAI} in each of the relevant application areas.
+Based on this task, the requirements for \ac{XAI} methods are derived.
+The paper closes with a discussion in Section~\ref{sec:discussion} and a summary in Section~\ref{sec:summary}.
+The paper structure and requirements for \ac{XAI} are also replicated in short in Table~\ref{tab:summary} in Section~\ref{sec:summary}.